GirijaJoshi/BreastCancerClassification/README.md

 ## Upcoming tasks ##
 -[ ] Design a dashboard layout to represent data and story tell -[ ] Initial machine learning model
-    - [ ] Asses sensitivity and optimize model to desired level of accuracy -[ ] Store clean and complete dataset in DB for future use in the analysis and storytelling
+    - [ ] Assess sensitivity and optimize model to desired level of accuracy -[ ] Store clean and complete dataset in DB for future use in the analysis and storytelling

 ## Communication and More Information ##

-We are currently communicating through a Slack channel; and have created a Google Drive Folder to store presentation templetes and meeting minutes.
+We are currently communicating through a Slack channel (name: #finalproject); and have created a Google Drive Folder to store presentation templetes and meeting minutes.
 [Link] (https://drive.google.com/drive/folders/1LaX9KnGGwv2Lf1l9v83TqIOjVzP_935L)